EliaSippola/small-websites/README.md

 Smaller websites that were made for either school projects, tests, or own smaller projects.

+**The websites will be eventually depracated, since they are not actively maintained.**

 You can also check the readmes on the websites for more info about them.